Carreau/SPQR/readme.md

 ## Roman empire backward compatibility

-Still Partially Compatible with Roman empire allow you to deals with numeral that predate Fortran.
-As you all know the necessity for quick iteration in scientific world as for long been a goal for all of us.
-Now you can quickly achieve the efficiency you had to engrave number on you marble tablet calculator from the comfort of your QWERTY keyboard.
+*S*till *P*artially *Q*uompatible with *R*oman empire allow you to deals with
+numeral use a long time agom in the BF times (BF as Before Fortran).
+As you all know the necessity for quick iteration in as for long been a goal in scientific community, as well a reproducibility and backward compatibility.
+Now you can quickly achieve the efficiency you had to engrave number on you marble tablet calculator from the comfort of your QWERTY keyboard, and replicate studies made at the time of Neron, Ceasar.

+> Tu quoque mi fili

 ```